Ethiopian cuisine: Tibs

-Meat along with vegetables are sautéed to make tibs (also tebs, t'ibs, tibbs, etc., Ge'ez: ጥብስ ṭïbs).
-Tibs is served in a variety of manners, and can range from hot to mild or contain little to no vegetables.
+Meat along with vegetables are sautéed to make tibs (ጥብስ), also spelled tebs, t'ibs, tibbs, etc. Tibs is served in a variety of manners, and can range from hot to mild or contain little to no vegetables.
 There are many variations of the delicacy, depending on type, size or shape of the cuts of meat used.
 Beef, mutton, and goat are the most common meats used in the preparation of tibs.

 The mid-18th-century European visitor to Ethiopia Remedius Prutky describes tibs as a portion of grilled meat served "to pay a particular compliment or show especial respect to someone."
 It may still be seen this way; today the dish is prepared to commemorate special events and holidays.

 Kinche (qinch'e)

-Kinche (qinch’e), a porridge, is a very common Ethiopian breakfast or supper.
-It is simple, inexpensive, and nutritious.
+Kinche (qinch’e), a porridge, is a very common and cheap Ethiopian breakfast or supper.
 It is made from cracked wheat, Ethiopian oats, barley or a mixture of those.
 It can be boiled in either milk or water with a little salt.
 The flavor of kinche comes from the nit'ir qibe, which is a spiced butter.
-Once cooked, kinche is combined in the pan with clarified spiced butter, oil, and fried onions, though it can also be enjoyed plain without any additional seasonings.
+Once cooked, kinche is combined in the pan with clarified spiced butter, oil, and fried onions, though it is also eaten plain without any additional seasonings.